Randomized Geodesic Flow on Hyperbolic Groups: Main Results.

 \subsection{Organization of the Rest of the Article}

 The remaining part of the paper is organized as follows: In Section \ref{sec background}, we will provide the background on hyperbolic groups needed throughout the paper.
 In Section \ref{sec bi-inf RW} we introduce the main object used in our constructions, the bi-infinite random walks and deduce some important parts of the long-term behavior of these paths.
 In Section \ref{sec Theta constructions}, we will construct and derive properties of $\Theta_1$ and $\Theta_2$, while in Section \ref{sec Theta push-forward}, we move on to defining and studying properties of $\Theta_3$ (as outlined above in Section \ref{sec proof ideas}).
-Finally, in Section \ref{sec ergodicity}, we establish Theorem \ref{big ergodicity intro}.
+In Section \ref{sec ergodicity}, we establish Theorem \ref{big ergodicity intro}.
 A corollary of this theorem is that $\Theta_3$ is ergodic for the action of $G$ on $\partial^2 G$.
 Hence, the final point in Theorem \ref{theorem 1} will also be proved.
+Finally, Theorem \ref{thm mixing}- \ref{thm CLT} are proved in Section \ref{sec mixing}.